Rishwanth1121/SocialConnect/README.md

-# 🧠 Workcohol – A Community-Based Social Platform
+# 🧠 SocialConnect – A Community-Based Social Platform

-**Workcohol** is a full-stack community-centric social media platform designed to connect like-minded individuals.
+**SocialConnect** is a full-stack community-centric social media platform designed to connect like-minded individuals.
 Developed using **Django (REST Framework)** and **Next.js**, this platform supports features like posting content, managing user profiles, joining communities, commenting, and real-time notifications.

 ---